Harvard-Neutrino/SIREN/resources/detectors/SBN/SBN-v1/README.md

 every load, not only on download, because the file is rewritten before it is composed.
-The SIREN copy `microboonev12_nowires_siren.gdml` differs only by dropping the LArSoft `volVacuumSpace` placement, a 1.5 km vacuum box above grade that would otherwise replace the composite's atmosphere; it records the source digest, and is rebuilt if that digest changes.
+The SIREN copy `microboonev12_nowires_siren.gdml` differs only by dropping the LArSoft `volVacuumSpace` placement, a 1.5 km vacuum box above grade that would otherwise replace the composite's atmosphere.
+The copy is rebuilt on every load and rewritten only when it differs, so an edited or stale copy is never used.

 The LArSoft world origin sits at BNB `(-1.24325, 0.0093, 463.363525)` m, inverted from the beam origin in MicroBooNE's own beam-to-detector transform